|

 project to proceed unhindered by future legal battles.
 In November 1975, the

-ways, their old way of life was devastated.
-Alcoholism and all of the
+way of life was devastated.
+Alcoholism and all of the other related

-other related problems descended on them and tore apart their established way of
+problems descended on them and tore apart their established way of life that was

 |